purescript/documentation/Differences-from-Haskell.md

 Although note that these might have different behaviour to the Haskell versions due to PureScript's strictness.

+## Documentation comments

+When writing documentation, the pipe character `|` must appear at the start of every comment line, not just the first.
+See [https://github.com/purescript/purescript/wiki/Language-Guide/#comments](the language guide) for more details.

 ## Where is ... from Haskell?

 As PureScript has not inherited Haskell's legacy code, some operators and functions that are common in Haskell have different names in PureScript: